Angela (1995 film): Reception

 Stephen Holden of The New York Times wrote Angela is a film that "is at its best when looking at the world through Angela's eyes before she has gone numb.
 Its early scenes beautifully capture a childhood intuition of a world where bogeymen lurk and angels hover.
 On a more somber note, the film is an almost clinical study of how children absorb their parents' psychology."
 Holden praised the "strong, unself-conscious performances" of the lead child actors as well as of the supporting cast.

 John Anderson of the Los Angeles Times praised the cinematography and said, "What Miller is showing us are the roots of religion in fear and ignorance: Angela, visibly angry at her life and deprived of an enemy, devises ways of fending off Satan."
 Though he said one of the film’s weaknesses is its tendency to be vague, "Miller keeps [the audience] white-knuckled".

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 60% based on 5 reviews.